 One of our readers reports that holding down the setup button on the case for a very long time worked for him.
 Press and hold the setup button until the light in the case flashes orange, maintain your hold of this button for an additional 20-30 seconds.
 After performing these actions, when he turned his AirPods back on everything worked normally.
 So we say give this a try if you face sync problems!

 A lot of us iFolks want the ability to pair our AirPods on everything simultaneously.
 Wouldn’t that be nice?
 Alas, this is currently NOT the case with AirPods.
 You still need to switch pairing when using non-Apple devices and computers.
 It’s not automatic pairing.
 So you still need to use your AirPods like any other normal bluetooth device.
 Automatic pairing SHOULD work on all Apple devices that meet the AirPod basic requirements.

-AirPods usually pair easily with our Apple and non-Apple devices.
+AirPods usually pair with our Apple and non-Apple devices very quickly.
 But sometimes things don’t work as planned.
 Luckily, fixing these pairing issues in most cases is relatively simple.
-Most problems appear to be on the connections between AirPods and mac computers, where the pairing isn’t as seamless as advertised.
-Our readers report that they oftentimes have to click the volume icon and wait a bit.
-We all hoped and expected this pairing to be be automatic.
+Most problems appear to be on the connections between AirPods and Mac computers, where the pairing isn’t as seamless as advertised.
+Our readers report that they often have to click the volume icon and wait a bit.
+We all hoped and expected this pairing to be automatic.

-Overall, most of our readers are really happy with their AirPods!
+Overall, most of our readers are thrilled with their AirPods!
 And of course they are absolutely loving that there are no wires what so ever (and no more unwrapping tangled cords.)
-And readers tell us that their AirPods provide them with good audio quality and great extended battery life with the slim and trim AirPod case.
+And readers tell us that their AirPods provide them with excellent audio quality and an extended battery life with the slim and trim AirPod case.
 Plus, AirPods appear extremely quick to charge.
 The final score is that our readers are pretty darn happy with Apple’s latest modern accessory–the Apple AirPods.